|

 To keep the water clean for

-future generations, however, vigilance in protecting the recharge and
+future generations, however, vigilance in protecting the Recharge and

 will be necessary.
 Once water in the Aquifer becomes contaminated,